Harald-U/docker-101/docs/lab5.md

     You'll see that most layers were rebuilt.
 Perfectly fine since we changed the Dockerfile quite a bit.

-4. Now, make a change to the `src/static/index.html` file (like change the <title> to say "The Awesome Todo App").
+4. Now, make a change to the `src/static/index.html` file (e.g. change the <title> to say "The Awesome Todo App").

-5. Build the Docker image now using `docker build -t todo-app .` again.
+5. Rebuild the Docker image again using `docker build -t todo-app .` again.
 This time, your output should look a little different.

     ```
     Sending build context to Docker daemon  4.642MB